Lord Dunmore's War: Mobilization and movements

 Early in May 1774, Dunmore received word that fighting had begun at Yellow Creek and other points on the Ohio.
-He requested the legislature to authorize general militia forces and fund a volunteer expedition into the Ohio River valley.
+He requested the legislature to raise regular military forces to quell the threat of growing violence.
+The House of Burgesses preferred temporary militia forces.
+The legislature spent their time in session showing support to Boston and discussing the border dispute with Pennsylvania, but failed to renew the expiring militia act.
+Dunmore dissolved the House of Burgesses on 26 May 1774 and used his executive power under the expiring Invasions and Insurrections Act to mobilize Virginia's county militias.

 According to historians Eric Hinderaker and Peter C. Mancall in At the Edge of Empire (2003):

 With the new forces, Dunmore advanced toward the Ohio where he split his force into two groups: one would move down the Ohio from Fort Pitt (now Pittsburgh), 1,700 men led by him, and another body of 800 troops under Colonel Andrew Lewis would travel from Camp Union (now Lewisburg, West Virginia) with the two forces rendezvousing at the mouth of the Great Kanawha River.
 Under this general plan, Dunmore traveled to Fort Pitt and duly proceeded with his forces down the Ohio.
 On September 30, he arrived at Fort Fincastle (later Fort Henry), recently built at Zanesburg at his direction.

 The force under Lewis, now 1,100 strong, proceeded from Camp Union to the headwaters of the Kanawha.
 From there, he continued downriver to the appointed rendezvous, reaching the river's mouth (October 6) where he established "Camp Pleasant" (soon to be known as Point Pleasant).
 Not finding Dunmore there, he sent messengers up the Ohio to meet him and tell him of the arrival.
-On October 9 Dunmore sent a dispatch announcing his Milk to proceed to the Shawnee towns on the Scioto.
+On October 9 Dunmore sent a dispatch announcing his presence at the mouth of the Hocking River, and that he would proceed to the Shawnee towns on the Scioto.
 He ordered Lewis to cross the Ohio and meet him at the Shawnee towns.

+Fort Fincastle

+Dunmore encouraged the county militia lieutenants to build small forts to protect inhabitants, and also for use by militias.

+Connolly sent William Crawford to build Fort Fincastle in June 1774, to oversee the mouth of Wheeling Creek.
+From here, Connolly planned to launch offensive operations.